Why study this course?

 More about this course

-This exciting QTS only course leads to Qualified Teacher Status and prepares you to teach in ages 3-7 years (Early Years & KS1) or ages 5-11 years (Key Stage 1 and Key Stage 2).
+This exciting QTS only course leads to Qualified Teacher Status and prepares you to teach across the primary phases.

 Our course gives you room to develop your classroom practice as well as examine the underlying principles and values around educational issues.